 The Next Great Apple with Rob Wyles, and the Science Behind Apple Tasting and Breeding with Daryl Somers

-That's because we're going to be talking about developing apple cultivars.
-So the question is, how do you develop an apple tree that produces amazing tasting fruit?
 And by the way, today we are not talking about genetic modification.
 That's a topic for another show.
-Today we're talking about conventional breeding programs.
+Today we are talking about conventional breeding programs.
+We'll learn a little bit more about that later in the show.

-And I thought this was strange because it was a gala orchard.
+And I thought this was strange because it was a Gala orchard.
 So we cut the fruit open, the meat was white, the seeds were turning brown, and we decided to flag it off and keep everybody from cutting on it for a year to see if it duplicated itself for the following year.
 The following year, the tree did the exact same thing.

 So that spring, or that winter, we collected wood and grafted our first trees, which were 20 in three different spots, to see if that second generation was the same as the first generation. that first, the first time you discovered the tree.
 So you saw that these apples were pure red.
-Now, Gala apples, what do they look like?
+Now, Gala [00:02:00] apples, what do they look like?

 a Gala apple is more round and they're bicolored. the state of Washington has tried to come up with high colored fruit because the consumer likes intensity of color and sometimes do not buy fruit by the taste.
 And as a farmer, I want the fruit to be.
 Extremely colorful and good taste.
 So what did it, what did this apple taste like?

-And pressures are a little higher than your normal gala apple.
+And pressures are a little higher than your normal Gala apple.
 It's And then the color was intense red.
 It's funny because when we spoke previously, you mentioned to me that you looked at it and you thought, this looks more like a Christmas tree with Christmas ornaments than a, an apple tree.

 Is that true?
 Correct.
 Yeah.
 That was my first indication is that I've walked upon a Christmas tree with Ornaments on it.
 That's what it looked like. is this magic?
 How could it possibly be that you have an orchard filled with Gala apple trees all the same, and on one tree planted that was originally a Gala apple tree, how would it then turn into something totally different?

-Mother Nature tends to mutate certain varieties of apples, and more so than others. my best guess would be the tree was planted, It was probably four feet tall when it was planted.
+Mother Nature tends to [00:04:00] mutate certain varieties of apples, and more so than others. my best guess would be the tree was planted, It was probably four feet tall when it was planted.
 We cut it off at 36 inches, and when we cut it off at 36 inches, it woke a bud up called a latent bud, which is a bud way deep into the tissue that could be the same variety or something a little different.

 So with that hard heading cut, it woke up a bud.
 And then that bud turned out to be a tree, which was a one whip, and then we trained it up the wires.
 Amazing. any, we all prune fruit trees regularly.
 We prune them every year.
 It's pretty predictable. you prune your tree, and usually you keep getting the same kind of the same variety of apple.